Cranq-io/cranq-tutorials/prototypes/blockchain/moralis/api v2/nft transfers lister.md

+---
+description: blockchain/moralis/api v2]
+---

 # NFT transfers lister

-[blockchain/moralis/api v2]

 Retrieves a list of transfers matching the specified contract address and token ID using the Moralis API.
 Also returns the original API response for additional information.